Interstate 581

-Interstate 581 (I-581) is a spur off I-81 into Roanoke, Virginia, completely overlapping US Route 220 (US 220).
-It is planned to be connected to I-73.
-Future I-73 Corridor signs are marked on I-581 on the southbound side just after exit 2.
+Interstate 581 (I-581) is a spur of I-81 into Roanoke, Virginia, completely overlapping US Route 220 (US 220).
+It was planned to be connected to I-73.
+Future I-73 Corridor signs have been marked on I-581 on the southbound side just after exit 2.

 Route description

 The I-581 designation ends at the Elm Avenue (State Route 24 (SR 24)) interchange in downtown Roanoke, where US 220 continues south as the Roy L. Webber Expressway.
 I-581 was constructed as a six lane highway for its entire length and has not been widened in its history.

 Many of I-581's exits are cloverleaf interchanges, which results in weaving.
 The northern terminus has short merge areas with I-81, particularly the left-lane southbound merge.

 Roanoke–Blacksburg Regional Airport, Valley View Mall, and Berglund Center are all located adjacent to I-581.
 The Hershberger Road (SR 101) exit has become a focus of development.
 In addition to Valley View, two large hotels were constructed in the early 1980s with another group of hotels being constructed from the mid-1990s through the present.
 In 2002, local CBS affiliate WDBJ constructed its new facility, designed to broadcast in HDTV, on Hershberger Road near I-581.

 The southern end of I-581 offers views of the downtown Roanoke skyline, most prominently the Hotel Roanoke, the Wells Fargo Tower, the former Roanoke Shops of Norfolk Southern Railway, the Norfolk Southern tower, and St. Andrews Catholic Church.
 The Roanoke Star is also clearly visible.